“If Jesus Christ be God and died for me, then no sacrifice can be too great for me to make for Him” ~ C. T. Studd

 You may find it very hard to find a way of expressing the idea that God died in a detailed manner that does not pose problems for orthodoxy.
 I am not saying that it cannot be done (in fact I think it can be done).
 But whatever the correct formulation, it will be hard.
 As a short-cut to the answer, in lieu of doing the hard thinking required, you might be tempted to join those who, before engaging in this thinking, decide that the task is probably impossible and therefore the answer not worth figuring out.
 As a result, the proposition that God died is branded heresy and dismissed without any mental effort.
 This happens.
 But it is wrong.

 If you do not believe that on the cross God died, you should probably reconsider which religion you subscribe to, because it is not Christianity.

 - Divine Timelessness and the Death of Jesus

 - Physicalism and the Incarnation

 - Any concerns raised about the possibility that this statement in Acts should be translated as “with the blood of his own” or “with the blood of his son” can at least in part be met with the response that so many of those who would feel it improper to speak of the death of God on the cross are also those who take the translation here to be the appropriate one and who are suspicious of the alternatives as concessions to liberalism. [↩]

-- That the term is taken by many, predominantly in the Catholic tradition, to be one that tells us who Mary is, is unfortunate in my view.
+- That the term is taken by some to tell us who Mary is is unfortunate.
 The intent behind this term was to stress that Jesus is really divine. [↩]